Russia offers Eurobonds to heavy global demand

-The finance ministry offered a two-tranche Eurobond worth $3 billion, it said in a statement.
-Order books had topped $6.6 billion, a market source familiar with deal details told Reuters
+The finance ministry offered a two-tranche Eurobond worth $3 billion and order books had topped $6.6 billion, a market source familiar with deal details told Reuters.
+The official release is due later on Tuesday.

 The deal - and investors' enthusiasm - comes just days after the U.S. Senate voted to impose new sanctions on Russia, extending curbs put in place in 2014 to punish Moscow for its role in the Ukraine crisis.